jeffreylanters/react-unity-webgl/README.md

 # Usage
-To get started import the default Unity class from react-unity-webgl.
+To get started import the default Unity class from react-unity-webgl and include it in your render while giving the public path to your src and loader files.

 ```js
 import React from 'react';